How do you describe yourself to a new friend during your first extended, getting-to-know-you conversation?

 Many of us are uncomfortable with goodbyes.
 A goodbye can be temporary or final.
 It can mean “I’ll see you again soon,” or “hope we will see one another in this lifetime.”
 Sometimes, it means goodbye forever.

-This month it seems like everywhere I turn I am saying goodbye–to our two children who are both
+This month it seems like everywhere I turn I am saying goodbye–to our two children

 Read more of Significant Goodbyes